nikolaussucher/microbiology-text/docs/methods_and_tools.md

 The two major types of growth media are those used for cell culture, which use specific cell types derived from plants or animals, and those used for microbiological culture, which are used for growing microorganisms such as bacteria or fungi.
 The most common growth media for microorganisms are nutrient broths and agar plates; specialized media are sometimes required for microorganism and cell culture growth.
 Some organisms, termed fastidious organisms, require specialized environments due to complex nutritional requirements.
 Viruses, for example, are obligate intracellular parasites and require a growth medium containing living cells.

-he most common growth media for microorganisms are nutrient broths (liquid nutrient medium) or lysogeny broth medium.
+The most common growth media for microorganisms are nutrient broths (liquid nutrient medium) or lysogeny broth medium.
 Liquid media are often mixed with agar and poured via a sterile media dispenser into Petri dishes to solidify.
 These agar plates provide a solid medium on which microbes may be cultured.
 They remain solid, as very few bacteria are able to decompose agar (the exception being some species in the genera: Cytophaga, Flavobacterium, Bacillus, Pseudomonas, and Alcaligenes).
 Bacteria grown in liquid cultures often form colloidal suspensions.

 The difference between growth media used for cell culture and those used for microbiological culture is that cells derived from whole organisms and grown in culture often cannot grow without the addition of, for instance, hormones or growth factors which usually occur in vivo.
 In the case of animal cells, this difficulty is often addressed by the addition of blood serum or a synthetic serum replacement to the medium.
 In the case of microorganisms, no such limitations exist, as they are often unicellular organisms.
 One other major difference is that animal cells in culture are often grown on a flat surface to which they attach, and the medium is provided in a liquid form, which covers the cells.
 In contrast, bacteria such as Escherichia coli may be grown on solid or in liquid media.